bartvanhoey/ABPx/abpio/ABPxCodeSnippetsThatStartWithAnX.md

-## Speed Up the Development Process of ABP Applications in VsCode with ABPx
+## Speed Up the Development Process of ABP Applications in Visual Studio Code

+**ABPx** - code snippets that **start with an x**

 ## Introduction

 In this article, I would like to introduce you **ABPx**, a **VsCode Extension** for the ABP Framework, available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=BartVanHoey.abpx).

-The **main goal of ABPx**, code snippets that **start with an x**, is to **speed up the Development Process** of **ABP Blazor applications** in **Visual Studio Code**.
+The **main goal of ABPx** is to **speed up the Development Process** of **ABP Blazor applications** in **Visual Studio Code**.

-When I started learning the ABP Framework, I noticed that the ABP Framework is rather **convention-based** and you often end up writing the same code structures.
+When I started learning the ABP Framework, I noticed that the ABP Framework has a **convention over configuration** approach and you often end up writing the same code structures.
 That's why I started to develop a VsCode Extension with **useful code snippets** to make the life of an ABP developer a little easier.

 ## Some of the ABPx Code Snippets in Action

 Below you will see 3 examples of how to use ABPx code snippets in practice.
-At the moment of this writing, there are **about 180 ABPx code snippets for C#, razor and jsonc files** that you can use in your daily ABP Framework coding.
+At the moment of this writing, there are **about 180 ABPx code snippets for C#, razor and jsonc files** that you can use in your daily ABP Framework coding work.

 ### Generate VsCode Launch Configurations for your ABP application

-Starting with an ABP project in VsCode can be a bit of hassle.
-ABPx makes it a lot easier to get you up and running by **generating the launch configurations needed**, as you can see below.
+Starting with an ABP project in VsCode can be a bit of hassle. **ABPx makes it a lot easier** to get you up and running by **generating the launch configurations needed**, as you can see below.

 When opening an ABP application in **Visual Studio Code**, the editor will show you **a notification** (if not, hit CTRL+SHIFT+P to Restart OmniSharp).